 Be creative and random with your passwords

 Your password should be more than a simple word followed by a couple of numbers.
 Strong passwords contain upper and lowercase letters, numbers, and special characters.
 The longer and more random your password, the stronger it is.
 Sites like Lastpass and PasswordDog help you generate passwords based on data you input.
 You can also turn a random sentence into a password by using certain letters and punctuation.
+Passwords can be even more critical as an aspect of business security.
+The surest way to prevent data hijacking is to make sure that all employees are using random and complex passwords.

 Don’t post personal data on social networks